Credentialing Coordinator Salary

 Pay Difference by Location

-For Credentialing Coordinators, Los Angeles provides a pay rate that is 23 percent greater than the national average.
-Credentialing Coordinators will also find cushy salaries in Boston (+18 percent), New York (+17 percent), Houston (+13 percent), and Dallas (+12 percent).
-Those in the field find the lowest salaries in Miami, 3 percent below the national average.
-Two other places where employers salaries are below the median are Nashville and Denver (1 percent lower).
+Los Angeles is home to an above-average pay rate for Credentialing Coordinators, 16 percent higher than the national average.
+Credentialing Coordinators will also find cushy salaries in Boston (+15 percent), New York (+13 percent), Houston (+11 percent), and Dallas (+9 percent).
+Those in the field find the lowest salaries in Tampa, 6 percent below the national average.
+A couple other locations with smaller-than-average paychecks include Miami (6 percent lower) and Nashville (4 percent lower).